 - Camera.
 The right camera can mean the difference between a professional-looking photo and an amateur-looking one.
 If you can choose between shooting in jpeg and shooting in raw file format, always go with raw.
 Shooting your photos in raw format makes it easier to bring back highlights and reduce shadows than shooting in jpeg format.

 - Lighting.
 In product photography, using the right lighting equipment or natural light from a window can make achieving the perfect lighting a piece of cake.
 Potential buyers want to see all of the item’s details.
 As such, it’s critical to get lights that can “communicate” with your camera.
 Investing in professional studio lights is essential for achieving uniform lighting throughout your product photos.
+If you don’t have the funds yet to invest in lighting equipment, you can opt to rent some from Lighting Rental Brooklyn instead.

 - Tripod.
 A durable tripod is essential for product photography.
 It eliminates unwanted camera shake caused by hand-holding your camera.
 Aim for a tripod that extends to about your eye level in height.
 This will result in crisper, sharper product images.
 If you don’t have a tripod, you can use any stable or hard surface to mount your camera.